 Pulmonary hypertension results from a restricted flow of blood through the pulmonary arteries.
 Our cardiac experts can give your heart a thorough evaluation to assess heart function, valvular function, diastolic function, and other forms of cardiac dysfunction.
 Using a multidisciplinary approach from pulmonary, cardiac and rheumatology perspectives yields an accurate diagnosis and a treatment plan that gets results.
-Learn more about our Pulmonary Hypertension Program.
+National Jewish Health is one of the few recognized pulmonary hypertension treatment and evaluation centers in the region.
+We specialize in the evaluation and treatment of pulmonary hypertension cases of all complexities.
+Learn more about our Pulmonary Hypertension Center.

 Heart Failure Diagnosis and Management Program

 Our cardiology experts are trained in the latest methods in diagnosing and treating heart failure.
-Our expertise in ischemic and non-ischemic cardiomyopathies, their diagnosis and etiologies as well as management and treatment modalities markedly improves symptoms and patient outcomes.
+Our expertise in ischemic and non-ischemic cardiomyopathies, diastolic dysfunction (stiff heart), their diagnosis and etiologies as well as management and treatment modalities markedly improves symptoms and patient outcomes.